LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 mode.
 Assuming that's the case, also use the `optimize(on)` compiler option for faster tests execution.

+The term-expansion performed by the `lgtunit` object sets the test object `source_data` flag to `on` and the `context_switching_calls` flag to `allow` for code coverage and debugging support.
+But these settings can always be overriden in the test objects.

 The `tester-sample.lgt` file (at the root of the Logtalk distribution) exemplifies how to compile and load `lgtunit` tool, the source code under testing, the unit tests, and for automatically run all the tests after loading: